readium/swift-toolkit/README.md

 * [Opening a publication](docs/Guides/Open%20Publication.md) – parse a publication package (EPUB, PDF, etc.) or manifest (RWPM) into Readium `Publication` models
 * [Extracting the content of a publication](docs/Guides/Content.md) – API to extract the text content of a publication for searching or indexing it
+* [Searching a publication](docs/Guides/Search.md) – search the textual content of a publication and navigate to matching results
 * [Text-to-speech](docs/Guides/TTS.md) – read aloud the content of a textual publication using speech synthesis
 * [Accessibility](docs/Guides/Accessibility.md) – inspect accessibility metadata and present it to users